dirmeier/netReg/README.md

 ## Introduction

 `netReg` is an R implementation of a network-regularized linear regression model.
-Graph prior knowledge, in the form of biological networks, is being incorporated into the loss function of the linear model which allows better estimation of regression coefficients.
+Graph prior knowledge, in the form of biological networks, is being incorporated into the loss function of a linear model which allows better estimation of regression coefficients.

-From version `v1.9.0` on, we use `TensorFlow` instead of uses `OpenBLAS` or `BLAS` and `Lapack` and `Dlib`.
+From version `v1.9.0` on, we use `TensorFlow` instead of custom `C++` and `Dlib` which allowed deleting of major parts of the code base.
 Some matrix operations are still done in `RcppArmadillo`.

 For isntance, in R, you could fit a network-regularized model like that: